0-vortex/twitch-changelog-parser/README.md

 ### 2021‑07‑23

-<p><a href="https://dev.twitch.tv/docs/api/reference/#get-banned-users">Get Banned Users</a> and “Get Banned Events” updated to include ban reason and information for the moderator who initiated the ban.</p>
+<p><a href="https://dev.twitch.tv/docs/api/reference/#get-banned-users">Get Banned Users</a> and <a href="https://dev.twitch.tv/docs/api/reference/#get-banned-events">Get Banned Events</a> updated to include ban reason and information for the moderator who initiated the ban.</p>

 <p><a href="https://dev.twitch.tv/docs/irc/emotes">Twitch Emotes Guide</a> - Added to document how developers can customize Twitch Emote image URLs to optimize their rendering in third-party applications.</p>